 This product is considered a dangerous good.
 Quantities above 1 g may be subject to additional shipping fees.
-Please contact us for specific questions.
+Please contact us for questions.

-|Mechanism of Action||Salinomycin interacts with the gram positive cell membrane which decreases control of ion permeability.
+|Mechanism of Action||Salinomycin interacts with the Gram-positive cell membrane which decreases control of ion permeability.
 This effect allows ions (K+, Na+, Ca+, Mg2+) to accumulate inside the cell to toxic levels.|

-|Spectrum||Salinomycin targets primarily the gram positive cell wall to allow ion transport into the cell.
-Gram negative organisms are unaffected by salinomycin because of their additional outer membrane.
+|Spectrum||Salinomycin targets primarily the Gram-positive cell wall to allow ion transport into the cell.
+Gram-negative organisms are unaffected by Salinomycin because of their additional outer membrane.
 Salinomycin is also effective against mycobacteria, some filamentous fungi, and coccidia.|

 |Impurity Profile||Arsenic: Not more than 0.0004%

 Elaiophilin: Not more than 0.0032%

-|Microbiology Applications||Salinomycin is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against gram positive microbial isolates.
-Medical microbiologists use AST results to recommend antibiotic treatment options for infected patients.
+|Microbiology Applications||Salinomycin is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against Gram-positive microbial isolates.
+Medical microbiologists use AST results to recommend antibiotic treatment options.
 Representative MIC values include:

 |Cancer Applications||Salinomycin is a promising anti-cancer agent which selectively targets cancer stem cells.
-Cancer stems cells (CSCs) are a subpopulation of cells within tumors that drive tumor growth and recurrence.
+Cancer stem cells (CSCs) are a subpopulation of cells within tumors that drive tumor growth and recurrence.
 They are resistant to many current cancer treatments.
-Salinomycin sodium shows selective toxicity for the CSCs that exist as a subpopulation within HMLER breast cancer cells.
-A salinomycin treatment of 4T1 and MCF-7-Ras breast cancer cell lines results in a reduction of CSCs.
-Treatment of 5 mg/kg salinomycin in mice implanted with SUM159 human breast cancer cells inhibits mammary tumor growth and induces increased epithelial differentiation of tumor cells.
+Salinomycin Sodium shows selective toxicity for the CSCs that exist as a subpopulation within HMLER breast cancer cells.
+A Salinomycin treatment of 4T1 and MCF-7-Ras breast cancer cell lines results in a reduction of CSCs.
+Treatment of 5 mg/kg Salinomycin in mice implanted with SUM159 human breast cancer cells inhibits mammary tumor growth and induces increased epithelial differentiation of tumor cells.

 |MIC||Campylobacter jejuni| >256|| Clostridium perfringens| ≤0.125 － 0.25|| Enterococcus faecalis| ≥0.5|| Escherichia coli | >256|| Salmonella enteritidis| >256|| Staphylococcus aureus| 2|||